wellsilver/map/README.md

 # map3

-the same functions as map2, except really inefficient and confusing
+the same functions as map2, except really inefficient and confusing (just dont use it)

 # why tf
 1. fun to do